Date of Award

 The High Efficiency Video Coding standard introduced thirty-five intra prediction modes.
 It employed a method based on three most probable modes (MPM) to improve intra mode coding.
 This method significantly improved the performance by extracting three MPMs out of the thirty-five intra modes.
 The Joint Video Exploration Team (JVET) defines sixty-seven intra prediction modes for a possible future video coding standard.
 In the latest JVET development, six MPMs are chosen, and the remaining sixty-one modes are divided into sixteen “selected” and forty-five “non-selected” modes.
 These non-MPM modes are coded using fixed length coding.
 This research focusses on finding more efficient ways to code these intra prediction modes, including MPM modes and non-MPM modes.
 A method is proposed to select and order the sixty-one non-MPM modes based on probability statistics.
 The modes that fall into selected category are coded using shorter codes and non-selected modes are coded using larger codes, which is in line with the principle of entropy coding.
 Experimental results prove performance improvement when compared to JEM7.0 software as a reference.

 Kanchan, Taru, "Non-MPM Mode Coding for Intra Prediction in Video Coding" (2018).
-Computer Engineering Master's Theses.
+Computer Science and Engineering Master's Theses.
 4.